 Adding a Language & Downloading the Translation File

 Wait Until Your Survey & Collector Options are Finalized!
-Before adding another language to your survey, finalize all your survey text in both the Design Survey and Collect Responses sections, since the translation file includes text from both places.
-It’ll save you time to do all the translations at once.
+Before adding another language to your survey, finalize all your text in both the Design Survey and Collect Responses sections, since the translation file includes text from both places depending on your collector settings.

 To add a survey language: